nnecec/repo-template/README.md

 - Use [TSDX](https://github.com/formium/tsdx) to develop, build, test.
 - Use ESLint to lint.
 - Use [commitizen](https://github.com/commitizen/cz-cli), [commitlint](https://github.com/conventional-changelog/commitlint) to limit input commit messages.
-- Use [@changesets/cli](https://github.com/atlassian/changesets) to generate changelog, manage versions.
+- Use [@changesets/cli](https://github.com/atlassian/changesets) to generate changelog, manage versions, and publish.
 - Use husky to automatic trigger git hooks.
 - Use [docz](https://github.com/doczjs/docz) to write document, develop.
 - Base on yarn@berry to manage dependencies.